 Step 3 Questions

-4. What steps do you take to keep your Higher Power at the forefront of your mind each day?
-Do you find it challenging to make the necessary effort to maintain your sobriety and work towards recovery?
+- What steps do you take to keep your Higher Power at the forefront of your mind each day?
+Do you find it challenging to make the necessary effort to maintain your sobriety and work towards recoveryThe process by which addicts attempt to break the hold a certain substance or behavior has on their lives.
+This can refer to participation in a wide variety of methods.
+What they all have in common, is a sense that life is improving and the addict is regaining control.?
 What obstacles prevent you from putting in the necessary effort?

 How step 3 helps us recover: These questions were designed to provide insight into the process of surrender.
 At the same time, they help us begin to try to understand what role our Higher Power will play in our new path.